orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 Navigate to an external page via client-side GET.

 - parameters
-    - `uri`: specifies the URL to navigate to
+    - `uri`: an XPath value template which specifies the URL to navigate to
     - `property`: specifies a property containing the URL to navigate to
     - by default, try to guess based on the parameter